Howell Township, New Jersey: Ecology

-According to the A. W. Kuchler U.S. potential natural vegetation types, Howell Township, New Jersey would have an Appalachian Oak (104) vegetation type with an Eastern Hardwood Forest (25) vegetation form.
+According to the A. W. Kuchler U.S. potential natural vegetation types, Howell Township would predominantly feature an Appalachian Oak (type 104) vegetation type, with an Eastern Hardwood Forest (vegetation form 25).

+Howell is located within the Outer Coastal Plain ecoregion of New Jersey, characterized by sandy soils and a mix of pine-oak forests and wetlands.
+Its natural ecosystems include upland oak-hickory woodlands, pine barrens transition zones, and freshwater marshes.
+These habitats support white-tailed deer, red foxes, wild turkeys, box turtles, and amphibians like spring peepers and wood frogs.

+The Manasquan Reservoir, a 1,204-acre site operated by the Monmouth County Park System, is one of Howell’s most ecologically significant areas.
+It provides habitat for nesting bald eagles, ospreys, great blue herons, and migratory waterfowl.
+The park also features native wetland plant species, reforested buffer zones, and interpretive trails for conservation education.

+Bear Swamp Natural Area, located along Maxim-Southard Road, is a forested wetland that supports a mix of red maple, tupelo, and sweetgum trees, and functions as a critical recharge area for the township’s aquifer.
+Local conservation groups have identified it as a biodiversity hotspot and a priority for habitat protection.

+The Howell Environmental Commission works with local and regional partners to preserve open space, implement native planting projects, and maintain an index of environmentally sensitive lands.
+In 2022, the township adopted a resolution endorsing New Jersey's Wildlife Action Plan to guide long-term stewardship of native habitats and species.

+The Bog Creek Farm Superfund site is an EPA-designated Superfund site located on County Road 547 in the township.

 Major bodies of water

-The township is uniquely located in the center of the state New Jersey, located on a ridge within Central New Jersey.
+The township is uniquely located in the center of the state New Jersey, located on a ridge within Central Jersey.
 As such, northern sections of the township fall within the hillier terrain and fertile soil found in the Inner coastal plain, while southern sections of the township fall within the more flat terrain and sandier soil found in the Outer coastal plain.
 The township is located within the sphere of influence of the Jersey Shore, while also being located relatively near the Raritan Bayshore, the Raritan Valley, and the Pine Barrens.
 Notable bodies of water inside the township include: